felixbuenemann/gs_pdf_utils/README.md

 Currently it provides methods for detecting pdf files by magic, counting pdf pages and extracting a single, all or a range of pages from a pdf.

-It is less resource hungry and faster than eg. pdftk or imagemagick for the tasks provided.
+It is less resource hungry and faster than eg. imagemagick for the tasks provided.

+It might be much slower than pdftk though, so also look at [pdftk\_utils](https://github.com/fbuenemann/pdftk_utils).

 It's still in alpha state and was freshly extracted from a project and has no spec coverage, still it might suite your needs.